 Here, we have a template that is a little more simple than the first template, but it lays out all the same information in a clear, color-coded manner.
 They both outline how a customer is targeted by marketing or finds your business, how they go through the sales pipeline, what leads to a final purchase, and finally dives into follow-ups to improve customer retention.
 If you see your map is full of stages like this one, you can easily determine which steps are necessary and which ones can be eliminated.

-This example doesn’t necessarily show a map for a business, but the key takeaway here is the clearly displayed range of emotions regarding the overall experience.
+This example doesn’t necessarily show a map for a business, but the key takeaway here is the displayed range of emotions regarding the overall user experience.
 This still covers all the same information we’ve previously discussed, but from an emotional point of view.
 This is easily adaptable to your current business strategy.
-By focusing on a range of emotions throughout the journey, you can clearly see the positive and negative effects of every phase or stage.
-If journeys are hovering mostly in the negative part of the map, you clearly need to optimize your journey.
+By focusing on a range of emotions throughout the journey, you can see the positive and negative effects of every phase or stage.
+If journeys are hovering mostly in the negative part of the map, you need to optimize your journey.

 To briefly recap what we’ve talked about so far, and to outline some other essentials that go into a customer journey map, we’re going to provide you with a checklist of what needs to be in a customer journey map to make it effective and adaptable.

-1. Identify leads and customers
+1. Identify Leads and Customers

 You want to know who your leads and customers are.
 Segmentation will help here.
 Without knowing who your potential customers are, you won’t know how to target them with a personalized experience.

-2. Identify touchpoints
+2. Identify Touchpoints

 Determine how your leads and customers come in contact with you.
 If they like to make calls, your business should adjust with extra phone lines.
 If they like to email, make sure your business has a dedicated email to address potential purchases.
-Ignoring how your customers contact you is a great way to lost a ton of leads before you even attempt to reach out to them.
+Ignoring how your customers contact you is a great way to lose a ton of leads before you even attempt to reach out to them.

-3. Identify bottlenecks
+3. Identify Bottlenecks

-4. Visualize your journey
+4. Visualize Your Journey

 The whole point of the customer journey map is to act as a visual guide for your business.
 Make sure you’re either taking advantage of CRM software, task management software, journey mapping software, or even drawing it out on a whiteboard to see each stage, channel, segment, and timeline.
 Humans are visual learners, which is why visual guides tend to be extremely effective.

-5. Outline customer goals
+5. Outline Customer Goals

 Gather data from customer experience surveys to determine what your customers’ goals are.
 Not knowing why they’re interested in making a purchase in the first place puts your map at a disadvantage.
-If you know what they want, you can adjust your journey to fit those exact needs.
+If you know what they want, you can adjust your journey to fit customer needs.
 The customer journey map is focused on the customer, so remember you’re building the map based on those goals rather than only outlining the internal strategies.

-6. Gather data from CRM software
+6. Gather Data from CRM Software

 Context is everything.
 Customer experience surveys are a great start in determining how your journey should function, but some goals aren’t realistic.
 Businesses don’t have endless funds for investing in the journey.
 Sacrifices sometimes have to be made.
 However, knowing where to invest and spending whatever resources are available wisely can alleviate much of the pressure.
 CRM software will help gather data from sales, marketing, and support teams.
 It will use that data to generate reports that you can then use to determine what your next steps are.

-7. Leave room for change
+7. Leave Room for Change